jonhearsch/mcp-proxy/README.md

 ## Why MCP Proxy?

+**Problems:**
+1. Claude's MCP support only works with servers running on your local machine
+2. LibreChat can't run Python-based MCP servers (`uvx` commands fail due to missing Python dependencies)
-**Problem:** Claude's MCP support only works with servers running on your local machine.
-You can't access your tools remotely, share with teammates, or use Claude from different devices.
+3. You can't access your tools remotely, share with teammates, or use from different devices

 **Solution:** MCP Proxy is a **remote MCP server gateway** that lets you:
-- ✅ Access Claude AI tools from **anywhere** (not just localhost)
+- ✅ Access Claude AI or LibreChat tools from **anywhere** (not just localhost)
+- ✅ **Fix LibreChat Python MCP issues** - Run `uvx` servers remotely, connect via `streamable-http`
-- ✅ Use Claude Desktop, Claude Web, or any MCP client remotely
+- ✅ Use Claude Desktop, Claude Web, LibreChat, or any MCP client remotely
 - ✅ Deploy MCP servers once, use everywhere
 - ✅ Share tools securely with team members
 - ✅ Aggregate multiple MCP servers into one endpoint